Renormalization-group improved Higgs to two gluons decay rate: Asymptotic Pad e-Borel approximant improved decay rate

 The standard Borel transform is recovered by $\Psi (t) = e^t$.

 We define the generalized Borel transform of the perturbative expansion \ref{pert_exp} as,

-where $d_{1,2,3, 5}$ are the scheme dependent real constants given in table \ref{tab_di}.
-This is a phenomenological definition in the sense that it reproduces the coefficient $R_{4}$ of the series \ref{pert_exp} in particular, when the APAP formalism is applied to this Borel transform.
+where $d_{1,2,3, 5}$ are the scheme-dependent real constants given in table \ref{tab_di}.
+This is a phenomenological model in the sense that it reproduces the coefficient $R_{4}$ of the series \ref{pert_exp} in particular, when the APAP formalism is applied to this Borel transform.
 The coefficient $R_3$ cannot be reproduced through the APAP formalism since there are three unknowns $A,a$ and $b$ to be fixed through the two known coefficients of the $R_{1,2}$ of the series \ref{pert_exp}.

-We now apply the APAP formalism to the generalized Borel transformed defined in equation \ref{gen_borel}.
-We use the the $S[1,2]$ Pad\'e approximant to predict the coefficient $R_4$, and the $S[2,2]$ Pad\'e approximant for the coefficient $R_5$.
-The unknown constant of the error given in equation \ref{error_for} are chosen to be $b=-a$.
-Moreover, our predictions are stable for the large values of the constant $a$ and $b$, such as $10^6$.
-This means that as the constant $a$ and $b$ approach to a large value, our predictions become independent of these large values.
+The APAP formalism is now applied to the generalized Borel transformation defined in equation \ref{gen_borel}.
+We use the $S[1,2]$ Pad\'e approximant to predict the coefficient $R_4$, and $S[1,3]$ $S[2,2]$ for the coefficient $R_5$.
+The unknown constants of the error given in equation \ref{error_for} are chosen to be $b=-a$.
+Moreover, our predictions are stable for the large values of the constants $a$ and $b$, such as $10^6$.
+This means that as the constants $a$ and $b$ approach a large value, our predictions become independent of these large values.
 This also means from equation \ref{error_for} that the error on our predictions practically vanishes since the constant $A$ is independent of the values of $a$ and $b$ for the choice $b=-a$.
-Thus, from equation \ref{error_for} we have,
+Thus, from equation \ref{error_for} for very large values of $a$ and $b$ we have,

 \be R_{N+M+1}^{Pad\acute{e}} = R_{N+M+1}. \ee